Barqawiz/aind2-nlp-translation/README.md

 This project is within a [Jupyter Notebook](http://jupyter.org/).
 To start the notebook, run the command `jupyter notebook machine_translation.ipynb` in this directory.
 Follow the instructions within the notebook.

+#Models
+Following training accuracy achieved With only 20 Epoch:
+- Simple Model: 57%
+- Embedding Model: 76%
+- Bidirectional (No Embedding): 58%
+- Encoder-Decoder Model: 68%
+- *Final Model* (Multiple Techniques):

+#Thing to improve
+- Increase epoch for higher accuracy
+- Increase training data
+- Add more layers or more units for deeper understanding of data.

 # Contribution
 TODO and Implement parts in the notebook done by Ahmad Barqawi Document strcure done by Udacity Team